YingyingZzz/Machine-Learning-Based-Implicit-Authentication/README.md

 4. Aggregate predictions from all folds
 5. Compute evaluation metrics across the full dataset
 6. Optionally display or save confusion matrix

-## Feature Extraction Workflow
-The feature extraction process used in this project follows these steps:

-### 1. Input Directory
-Place 18 segmented motion sensor data files (e.g., `1.csv`, `2.csv`, ...) into a folder such as `Dataset/`.
-Each file represents a session or user and should contain raw or windowed accelerometer values (e.g., `timestamp`, `acc_x`, `acc_y`, `acc_z`).

-### 2. Run Preprocessing Script
-Execute `Preprocessing.py`, which:
-  - Iterates over all `.csv` files in `Dataset/`
-  - Computes statistical features from each file, such as:
-    - Mean, standard deviation, max, min, RMS, etc.
-  - Assigns a user/session ID to each record
-  - Combines all results into a single aggregated file: `Features.csv`

-### 3. Feature Output Format
-Each row in `Features.csv` represents a single segmented input file (e.g., a walking session).
-The file contains 49 columns:
-  - 1st column: segment index or user/session ID
-  - Remaining 48 columns: statistical features extracted from accelerometer signals

-Features are extracted per axis (X, Y, Z), including:
-  - Mean, Standard Deviation, Max, Min
-  - Root Mean Square (RMS), Mean Absolute Deviation (MAD), Energy
-  - Skewness, Kurtosis, Range, etc.

-> Note: The current `Features.csv` does not include column headers.
-Feature names are assumed based on standard accelerometer feature engineering practices.
-For future improvements, explicit feature labeling is recommended to enhance clarity and reproducibility.